Travis Driskill

 Travis Corey Driskill (born August 1, 1971) is an American former professional baseball pitcher.
 He is 6 ft tall and weighs 215 lb.
 He bats and throws right-handed.
-He attended Texas Tech University, where he played for the Red Raiders, and is currently the pitching coach for the Corpus Christi Hooks.
+He attended Texas Tech University, where he played for the Red Raiders, and later became the pitching coach for the Corpus Christi Hooks.

 Career

 Driskill was drafted in 1990 and 1992 by the Houston Astros and California Angels, respectively, but did not sign.
 He was drafted again in the fourth round of the 1993 draft by the Cleveland Indians and this time he did sign.
 Driskill played in the Indians minor league system for the next five years, advancing as high as Triple-A before his contract was purchased by the Yakult Swallows on January 6, 1998.
 Driskill appeared in seven games as a reliever for the Swallows before he was released and signed back with the Indians in August.